SoundScapeRenderer/ssr/doc/manual/operation.rst

     open /Applications/SoundScapeRenderer-0.4.0/SoundScapeRenderer.app

 The SSR starts with a prompt for renderer selection, with the default renderer set on the Binaural renderer.
-As mentioned above in Section :ref:` Configuration files<ssr_configuration_file>`, more options at the start up can be specified using the configuration file.
+As mentioned above in Section :ref:`ssr_configuration_file`, more options at the start up can be specified using the configuration file.

 To start the SSR using a different renderer module and skip the prompt for the